 It might be quite expensive to feed your infant a name-brand formula for a year.
 Especially a hypoallergenic formula that costs around three times as much as the standard formula.
-That’s why , switching to generic-brand formula is preferable since they are FDA-approved and far less expensive than name-brand formula.
+That’s why switching to a generic-brand formula is preferable since they are FDA-approved and far less expensive than name-brand formulas.

-in this post, we’ll see the best generic-brand for Alimentum formula, as well as how to transition from a name brand to a generic one.
+in this post, we’ll see the best generic brand for the Alimentum formula, as well as how to transition from a name brand to a generic one.
 Stay with me!

 The Best Generic Alimentum Formula :

-The best generic Alimentum formula is Target hypoallergenic formula (Up & Up), 80% of moms have switched from Similac Alimentum to Target brand with no issues.
-You may notice that Target HA formula doesn’t use the same ingredients as Alimentum but if your baby like it and has no health issues, the go for it.
+The best generic Alimentum formula is Target’s hypoallergenic formula (Up & Up), 80% of moms have switched from Similac Alimentum to the Target brand with no issues.
+You may notice that Target HA formula doesn’t use the same ingredients as Alimentum but if your baby likes it and has no health issues, go for it.

 |Protein Source||Carb Source||Probiotics||Prebiotics||Fat Source||Price|